-EXO’s Kai Could Star In Korean Drama ‘Andante’ And His Fans Are Not Happy– Are Kpop Idols Getting Too Many Drama Roles?
+EXO’s Kai Could Star In Korean Drama ‘Andante’ And His Fans Are Not Happy– Are K-pop Idols Getting Too Many Drama Roles?

 — allkpop (@allkpop) January 12, 2017

-You may be wondering why some EXO-L’s, members of EXO’s fan army, are so dead set against Kai appearing in this drama.
+You may be wondering why some EXO-Ls, members of EXO’s fan army, are so dead set against Kai appearing in this drama.
 It looks like they’re questioning his ability to act in a lead role in a drama broadcast by a public station.

-As Inquisitr previously noted, Kai does have some acting experience.
+As the Inquisitr previously noted, Kai does have some acting experience.
 However, he’s only appeared in two web dramas, Choco Bank and 7 First Kisses.
 In 7 First Kisses, he played himself.

-But, according to All Kpop some fans don’t think that’s enough experience to qualify him to lead a drama that’s going to air on KBS.
+However, according to All Kpop, some fans don’t think that’s enough experience to qualify him to lead a drama that’s going to air on KBS.

 “From a fan’s perspective, it’s not all that welcoming news either,” one EXO-L member said on an online forum, as reported by All Kpop.
 “When Kai came out an a web drama, I watched the 1st episode and stopped watching… I wish they wouldn’t make the ones who aren’t good at acting act.”